Business Support Tools

 BACP offers free one-on-one business counseling for entrepreneurs through partner organizations, with advice on business planning, legal issues, financial resources, and general business information.

-Twice a week, BACP holds free workshops at City Hall or online on topics such as business licensing, marketing, financial resources, and more.
+Twice a week, BACP holds free webinars on topics such as business licensing, marketing, financial resources, and more.

 Chicago Food Truck Fest